dutchconnectomelab/pcs-toolbox/README.md

 - `lausanne120` (114 regions)
 - `lausanne250` (219 regions)

+Ensure that the atlas used in the provided `cnn` matches the CSS.

 ### Output PCS Scores:
 The calculate_PCS function returns an array of PCS scores, one for each subject in the input data.
 Higher PCS indicate a stronger presence of connectivity patterns associated with the specified disorder.
 Importantly, scores are relative measures and should be interpreted in comparison to a control group or normative data.

-### Troubleshooting:
-Check that the dimensions of your connectivity data (cnn) match the CSS files (same atlas).
-Additionally, we advise using CSS with global mean signal correction if the provided cnn also uses this preprocessing method.

 ### Citing the PCS-Toolbox:
 If you use the PCS-Toolbox in your research, please cite: